viantekeliana/License/README.md

 # Licensing
-These repositoriesare published as a reference implementation and research artifact.
+These repositories are published as a reference implementation and research artifact.
 ## License

 These works are licensed under